 - 1 cup chopped walnuts 100g

-Boil 2 cups of water, discard the pits from the dates and place them in a heat proof bowl.
+Boil 2 cups of water, remove and discard the pits from the dates and place the dates in a heat proof bowl.
 Pour the boiling water over the dates and let them soak for 10 -15 minutes.